Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

 \begin{proof} Let $f: T \to S$ be a morphism in $\QProj / k$.
 By Lemma~\ref{fstarPreservesS}, and the description of $\Ss_{\Htp, \Stb}$ as an ideal, the functors $f_\#$ (if $f$ is smooth), $f^*, \otimes$ preserve $\Ss_{\Htp, \Stb}$.
-Hence, they descend to the Verdier quotient by the universality in the definition, cf. Def.~\ref{defi:verdQuot}.
-The statement about being compactly generated follows directly from the fact that $D(\R\modules)$ is compactly generated by these objects, and the adjunction of Rappels~\ref{rappels:tricat2}\eqref{BousfieldRightadjoint}. \end{proof}
+Hence, they descend to the Verdier quotient by the universality in the definition.
+The adjunctons The statement about being compactly generated follows directly from the fact that $D(\R\modules)$ is compactly generated by these objects, and the adjunction of Rappels~\ref{rappels:tricat2}\eqref{BousfieldRightadjoint}. \end{proof}